nariox/Linux-Fake-Background-Webcam/README.md

 On a open terminal window, do

     cd fakecam
-    python3 fake2.py
+    python3 fake.py

-While the program is running, you may press:
+While the program is running, you may press (case-insensitive):

   - 'u' to refresh background
   - 'v' to reload your virtual background